 She now heads a team of more than 200 people.

-“You need both mentors and sponsors in your career.”
+“You need to be working with sponsors and mentors in your career.”

 Ready to make a difference?